Drive sales on autopilot with ecommerce-focused features

 What is a good open rate for email?

 The percentage of recipients who need to open your emails for a good email open rate is probably lower than you think.
-While it depends on the industry you’re operating in, a good open rate is somewhere between 15 and 25%.
-The average is 21.33%, so you can take any number higher than that as a sign that your email marketing campaign is working well.
+While it depends on the industry you’re operating in, a good open rate is somewhere between 30% and 50% for most industries and email types.

 How to calculate email open rate?

-To calculate the email marketing open rate, simply divide the number of people who opened your email by the total number to which it was sent to.
+To calculate the email marketing open rate, simply divide the number of people who opened your email by the total number to which it was sent.
 Here’s the formula:

-Email open rate = (Number of subscribers who opened the email / Total number of recipients) x 100
+Email open rate = (Number of recipients who opened your email / Number of delivered emails) x 100

 While open rate sets the ground for email marketing campaign success, it’s not the only metric you must measure.
-Response, bounce, conversion, unsubscribe, and click-through rates are other email marketing metrics used in measuring campaign success.
+Response, bounce, conversion, unsubscribe, and click-through rates are additional email marketing metrics used to measure campaign success.

 Industry benchmarks for email open rates